-The Club may be having an outstanding year, but unless this information is conveyed to the Zone Chairman, Region Chairman, District Governor and Lions Clubs International through the Activity Report and Membership Report, the Club might appear to be doing nothing.
-Thus it is essential that this report be accurate, timely, and fully covers all activities of the Club.
+The Club may be having an outstanding year, but unless this information is conveyed to the Zone Chairman, Region Chairman, Cabinet Secretary, District Governor and Lions Clubs International (LCI) through the Service Activity Report and Membership Report, the club might appear to be doing nothing.
+Thus it is essential that this report be accurate, timely and fully covers all activities of the club.
+Save copies of your MMR and SAR and send to the Cabinet Officers. \Please note that SAR reports can be submitted monthly or annually, however, MMR must be submitted monthly.

-When received at Lions Clubs International the report is used to update the Association's records.
-Each M & A Report is acknowledged by a monthly statement if it shows added or dropped members or if there is a discrepancy in the number of members shown on the report and International records.
-The report is checked and the number of activities registered.
-The reports are then circulated among the various departments, including the Public Relations Department, which evaluates photographs and reviews the reports for possible publication.
+When received at Lions Clubs International (LCI) the report is used to update the Associations records.
+Each MMR and SAR report is acknowledged by a monthly statement showing added/dropped members or if there is a discrepancy in the number of activities registered.
+The reports are circulated among the various departments, including the Public Relations Department, which evaluates photographs and reviews the reports for possible publication.